aryavedha/aryavedha/README.md

 - 📊 Implemented monitoring and observability using Prometheus, Grafana, Nagios, and CloudWatch.

-- 🔐 Integrated DevSecOps tools like SonarQube, Trivy, and GitLeaks into workflows.
+- 🔐 Integrated DevSecOps tools like SonarQube, Trivy, GitLeaks, OWASP Dependency-Check, and HashiCorp Vault into workflows.

-- 🔧 Proficient in Git, GitHub, and Bitbucket, with experience in Agile methodologies using JIRA.

 I am passionate about automation, cloud-native practices, and DevSecOps, and I continuously strive to improve workflows that bridge development and operations seamlessly.